 While other American Indian women such as Pocahontas and Sacajawea have been afforded mythic stature in the annals of American history because they were seen as the benefactors of men, Chickasaw Indian Betsy Love remains largely unknown, even in the state of Mississippi.

 Love played the formative role in establishing the principle that married women could own their own property and that it could not be seized by their husbands or their husbands' creditors.
 The landmark Married Women's Property Act of 1839 in Mississippi can, thus, be traced directly to her and the lawsuit, Fisher v.
 Allen , in which her rights to keep her property after marriage were defended.
-The "property" in question was an African-American slave named Toney who Betsy Love had given to her infant daughter as a gift.
+The "property" in question was an African-American enslaved person named Toney who Betsy Love had given to her infant daughter as a gift.

 A case for Love

 Elizabeth "Betsy" Love was born sometime in the late 1780s in a section of the Chickasaw Nation in what is now the state of Mississippi.
 She was a daughter of Thomas Love and Sally Colbert.
-Both the Love and the Colbert families were bi-cultural Chickasaw families who owned slaves.
-Betsy Love married the white man James Allen (mistakenly referred to in some historical documents and histories as John Allen), a native of North Carolina in a Chickasaw ceremony in 1797 or 1798.
+Both the Love and the Colbert families were bi-cultural Chickasaw families who owned enslaved people.
+Betsy Love married the White man James Allen (mistakenly referred to in some historical documents and histories as John Allen), a native of North Carolina in a Chickasaw ceremony in 1797 or 1798.
 She was his second wife, and the mother of eleven children.
 They all resided on the Love family's Chickasaw land.

 Love's life took a significant turn when a lawyer named John Fisher sued her husband in March 1831 in Monroe County Circuit Court for two hundred dollars in a default judgment.
 Fisher had represented James Allen in an earlier lawsuit and Allen had failed to pay him for that work.
 To recover the debt, Fisher ordered the county sheriff to seize any James Allen property and to sell it at public auction to satisfy Allen's debt to Fisher.
-The sheriff seized the slave Toney.
-Fisher and the sheriff thought that Toney belonged to James Allen because at the time of his marriage to Love she owned many slaves.
+The sheriff seized the enslaved person Toney.
+Fisher and the sheriff thought that Toney belonged to James Allen because at the time of his marriage to Love she owned many enslaved people.
 Under English law and later American and Mississippi law, any property belonging to a woman prior to her marriage became her husband's at the time of marriage, a concept called coverture.

 The Fisher v.
 Allen lawsuit apparently changed all that.
 The attorney for the Allens argued in the appeal that, contrary to American and Mississippi law, usage and customs of the Chickasaw Indians were such that a husband and wife held property separate and that each contracted debts on their own.
-Among many American Indian tribes in the southeast, including the Chickasaws and Choctaws of Mississippi, a woman retained ownership of all property that she brought into a marriage, whether it was land, slaves, or personal items, and each spouse entered into business contracts and debts on their own.
+Among many American Indian tribes in the southeast, including the Chickasaws and Choctaws of Mississippi, a woman retained ownership of all property that she brought into a marriage, whether it was land, enslaved people, or personal items, and each spouse entered into business contracts and debts on their own.

 Unfortunately, Love left no diaries (none have been discovered thus far) and the transcripts of the original trial before it was appealed are misplaced or lost.
 All the direct evidence that accounts for Betsy Love's life are the words of two white justices, William L. Sharkey and Cotesworth P. Smith, who ruled on Fisher v.
 Allen, the case of her husband being sued by John Fisher.